-Researchers identify genetic variation behind acute myeloid leukemia treatment successFebruary 26th, 2013 in Cancer /
+Researchers identify genetic variation behind acute myeloid leukemia treatment successFebruary 26, 2013 in Medicine & Health / Cancer

 Researchers from the College of Pharmacy and Medical School working within the Masonic Cancer Center, University of Minnesota, have partnered to identify genetic variations that may help signal which acute myeloid leukemia (AML) patients will benefit or not benefit from one of the newest antileukemic agents.